-In addition to the Green Homes Grant there are some other government grants and incentives.
+Most government grants and incentives are targeted at those on low incomes, though the Boiler Upgrade Scheme does not set income criteria.
 Policy is evolving in this area and we recommend checking the current state of play with relevant authorities or providers.

 Smart export guarantee

 Feed In Tariff (FIT) payments for generating electricity, which have supported the growth of domestic solar generation in recent years, were abolished on 31 March 2019.
 In June 2019 the government announced a scheme for ensuring that surplus electricity generated from domestic and other small scale renewable sources would be paid for when fed into the national grid.
 Information on prices available from various commercial energy suppliers, and on matters relating to installation of solar panels can be found at the Solar Trade Association web site.

 There are still some grants available towards the cost of making your home more energy efficient; for example, towards the cost of a new boiler, heating system, or insulation.
 These grants are provided through the Energy Company Obligation, a government regulation that requires energy suppliers to assist low income customers with energy efficiency measures.
 Eligible households can get grants through the ECO scheme to cover the cost of cavity wall or loft insulation, and towards other improvements like new boilers.
 From Summer 2023 households in Council Tax bands A-D will be able to access ECO+ funding.

 Other households may also be entitled to support with the cost of cavity or solid wall insulation (including “hard-to-treat” cavity walls), and loft insulation.